Self-Introduction In Interview For Experienced Candidates

 Gives you an opportunity to make a personal connect

-Here are some tips which will be useful to prepare a self-introduction for an interview:
+Here are some tips which might be useful to prepare a self-introduction for an interview:

 1. Draft your self-introduction a few days before the interview

 Usually, self-introduction is brief.
-However, it can be comparatively lengthy for an experienced candidate.
+But, it can be comparatively lengthy for an experienced candidate.
 Below are a few points that can be part of your self-introduction:

 2. Tailor your introduction as per the job role